rhysd/NyaoVim/docs/tips.md

 ## Installation on Windows

-At first, you neet to install Visual C++ 2015 runtime from [official](https://www.microsoft.com/en-us/download) if you didn't yet.
+At first, you need to install Visual C++ 2015 runtime from [official](https://www.microsoft.com/en-us/download) if you didn't yet.
 Neovim requires it to run.
 Following [Neovim official instruction](https://github.com/neovim/neovim/wiki/Installing-Neovim#windows), download Neovim.zip from AppVeyor build result, unzip it, and add `bin` directory to `$PATH`.
 After installation, please be sure that `nvim` command works correctly from PowerShell or CMD.exe.
 Now you can install NyaoVim with [npm](https://www.npmjs.com/).
 Please read 'Getting Started' subsection in [README](../README.md).
 Currently zip-archived app is not released yet because NyaoVim is being developed yet.